 - ability to talk to all kinds of people

 Not all weaknesses matter

-We can apply similar approach to your weaknesses.
+Similar approach applies to our weaknesses.
 Certain skills are crucial for other roles, but they do not matter for a pharmacist.
-For example, a good pharmacist does not have to posses any management, or leadership skills.
-He does not have to posses great computer skills either. . . .
-Such skills simply aren’t needed in his job.
+For example, a good pharmacist does not have to posses any management or leadership skills.
+They do not have to posses great computer skills either. . . .
+Such skills simply aren’t needed in this particular position.

-You can even choose a weakness that may be considered as a strength by some employers.
-Being over-friendly to patients, for example.
+You can even choose a weakness that may be considered a strength by certain employers, such as being over-friendly to patients.

-I have good communication skills, and I do not have a problem to talk to anybody.
+I have good communication skills, and I do not have a problem to talk to anyone.
 On the other hand, I struggle to manage people, to lead them.
-I plan to work on my management skills in the future, to improve on my weaknesses.
+I plan to work on my management skills in the future, to improve on this weakness.

-I am patient, responsible, and I do not mind doing the same work day after day.
+I am patient, responsible, and I do not mind doing the same job day after day.
 I also posses decent problem solving skills.
-But I would love to improve my computer skills.
-They aren’t that bad, but I should improve on them to keep the pace with young generation, and therefore I started to attend evening classes last month.
+But I would love to improve on my computer skills.
+They aren’t that bad, but I should improve on them to keep the pace with young generation.
+I recently started to attend evening computer classes.

 - Where do you see yourself in five years?